 Do you support limiting MaestroQA access to SSO only?

 Yes, we can configure your instance to only allow users to access the tool through the SSO solution.
-Your MaestroQA account representative will enable this on your behalf once the integration is complete.
+To do so, go to the Other Settings Page and scroll down until you see the following settings,

 Do you support automatic user de-provisioning?